Eschatologue/CM_wiki/docs/class/wizard/index.md

 ### Level 1: Arcane Recovery

 You can regain some of your magical energy by studying your spellbook.
-When you finish a Short Rest, you can choose expended spell slots to recover.
+When you finish a **:rest-short: Short Rest**, you can choose expended spell slots to recover.
 The spell slots can have a combined level equal to no more than half your Wizard level (round up), and none of the slots can be level 6 or higher.
 For example, if you're a level 4 Wizard, you can recover up to two levels' worth of spell slots, regaining either one level 2 spell slot or two level 1 spell slots.

-Once you use this feature, you can't do so again until you finish a Long Rest.
+Once you use this feature, you can't do so again until you finish a **:rest-long: Long Rest**.

 ### Level 2: Scholar